 Who is a pluviophile?
 The word “pluviophile” is a combination of two Latin words: “Pluvia,” which means rain, and “Phile,” a slang word used to describe a lover of something.
 The simple pluviophile meaning is: (n) a lover of rain; someone who finds joy and peace of mind during rainy days.

-Simply put, therefore, a pluviophile is any person who derives joy and inner satisfaction from the smells and sounds that are associated with rain.
-It is anyone who finds the world more beautiful when it rains than when it doesn’t, grey skies more attractive than blue skies, the sound of raindrops on the roof music to their ears, and the scent of moist soil aromatic.
+Put.
+Anyone who finds the world more beautiful when it rains than when it doesn’t, grey skies more attractive than blue skies, raindrops on the roof music to their ears, and the scent of moist soil aromatic.
+Therefore, a pluviophile is any person who derives joy and inner satisfaction from the smells and sounds associated with rain.